sape-ru/enterprise-exception/docs/hde/en/experienced/customizable-exception.md

 This article describes some ways of tweaking [CustomizableException](../dummies/customizable-exception.md).
 If you're not familiar with the library basics then [go read it](../dummies/about.md) first!

-Firstly take into your consideration that in addition to already built-in properties you can expand `EXCEPTIONS_PROPERTIES` with as many new properties as you wish!
+Firstly take into your consideration the main **CustomizableException** feature - ist _customization_: in addition to already built-in properties you can expand `EXCEPTIONS_PROPERTIES` with as many new properties as you wish!

 Contents:
 - [Full message composer](#full-message-composer)